-Show at R the amount of non-primary production income distributions from other trusts.
-Include any share of credit for tax withheld from foreign resident withholding that is attached to the distribution.
-(You also include the share of credit at U Share of credit from foreign resident withholding item 8).
+Include at R any share of credit for tax withheld from managed investment trust fund payments that is attached to the distribution.
+(You also include the share of credit at V Share of credit for tax withheld from managed investment trust fund payments item 8.)

 If the distribution includes franked dividends from a franking entity, check the advice detailing the distribution to ensure that the amounts to be included at this label represent both the partnership's or trust's share of the franked dividend and its share of the franking credit attached to the franked dividend.
 The franking credit is also included at D Share of franking credit from franked dividends item 8.

 Do not show any dividends or franking credits indirectly received which were attributable to distributions from a New Zealand franking company at this label.
-If the partnership or trust received dividends or franking credits indirectly from a New Zealand franking company, see item 20 Other assessable foreign source income.
+If the partnership or trust received dividends or franking credits indirectly from a New Zealand franking company, see item 23 Other assessable foreign source income.